 - 5. "CAL" will flash on the display when detected. - 6.
-Press the on/off enter OP button to trigger the calibration display. - 7.
+Press the O button to trigger the calibration display. - 7.
 To match the values on the calibration display, press repeatedly the up or down arrow in order to select the exact output on the calibrator (i.e., 114 dB). - 8.
-When you have selected the appropriate dB level, press the on/off enter OP button. - 9.
+When you have selected the appropriate dB level, press the 🕑 button. - 9.
 A shaded bar will appear loading your calibration information.
 Then a summary calibration screen will appear indicating the dB level with date and time displayed. - 10.
-To return to the measurement view screen, press the on/off enter @ - 11.
+To return to the measurement view screen, press the 2 button. - 11.
 To end the calibration steps, turn off the calibrator.
 Detach the dosimeter from the calibrator.

-Resetting the dosimeter
+Resetting the Dosimeter

 The Edge can be reset through the dosimeter keypad or via DMS.
+This will clear out all of the data history to ensure you have sufficient memory space on the Edge for new studies.
 The steps below outline how to reset your dosimeter.

 - Reset - 1.
 Ensure the meter is Off. - 2.
-Turn the meter on by pressing the on/off enter OD button. - 3.
-When the splash screen appears, press and hold the run/stop 2 and on/off enter 2 buttons until the splash disappears.
+Turn the meter on by pressing the 🚱 button. - 3.
+When the splash screen appears, press and hold the D and D buttons until the splash screen disappears.